Intern, CBS Television Stations

 Aside from seeing all the celebrities on the street (Dave Chappelle and Halle Berry!) being able to go to Letterman, visiting Tumblr, and seeing Afrojack live in concert, the best part has to be the access I'm given to top level executives that I normally would never have been able to converse with.

-The International Radio and Television Society Foundation really is the primer media society within all aspects of media.
+The International Radio and Television Society Foundation really is the premiere media society within all aspects of media.
 Over 1400 people apply for the summer fellowship and only 23 are selected.
 The President of CBS told me that it's harder to get into this program than it is Harvard Law School.